EncyclopediaRed/btcamp-87826/content/support.md

           governs data collection and usage.
 For the purposes of this Privacy Policy, unless otherwise noted, all references to Büt Camp, Inc. include https://xn--btcamp-3ya.com/ and BCI.
-The BCI website is a ecommerce site.
+The BCI website is a e-commerce site.
 By using the BCI website, you consent to the data practices described in this statement.<br /><br />**Privacy Compliance Certification**<br /><br />BCI has B Corporation, International Organizations of Standards.
 (2020).
 5912:2020 Camping tents —